 By now, you’re probably aware of the fact that ‘Ad frauds’ are majorly due to the lack of transparency, and advertisers were easily blindfolded by the spammers using domain spoofing, ad Injection, bot traffic, etc.

-On the contrary, Blockchain promises a decentralized framework and 100% transparency to all the nodes in the networks.
-Blockchain enthusiasts say our industry can be the framework and asking publishers and advertisers (along with the middlemen) to act as the nodes.
+On the contrary, Blockchain promises a decentralized framework and 100% transparency to all network nodes.
+Blockchain enthusiasts say our industry can be the framework and ask publishers, and advertisers (along with the middlemen) to act as the nodes.

 Everyone knows what’s happening!

-Content Monetization – Last year, Decent announced an application called ‘Publiq’ to let creators share content on the network and get rewarded by a crypto-token in return.
+Content Monetization – Decent’s ‘Publiq’ let creators share content on the network and get rewarded by a crypto-token in return.
 Advertisers can also place their ads on the blockchain with the help of targeting options available.

-Programmatic – Blockchain Programmatic Corporation(BPC), a Silicon Valley startup founded by veterans of our industry serves three products to the ecosystem.
-Blockchain Demand Side Platform (BDSP), Decentralized Data Management Platform (DDMP), and Smart contract Ad Exchange (SMARTEX); all based on blockchain and RTB technology.
+Programmatic – Blockchain Programmatic Corporation(BPC), a Silicon Valley startup founded by veterans of our industry, serves three products to the ecosystem.
+Blockchain Demand Side Platform (BDSP), Decentralized Data Management Platform (DDMP), and Smart Contract Ad Exchange (SMARTEX) are all based on blockchain and RTB technology.

 Digital Media Buying and Selling – MetaX, a Blockchain-based digital advertising Exchange, promises Advertisers and Publishers end-to-end, transparent, fraud-free, and scalable campaigns.
 It runs on AdChain (Ethereum blockchain), which the MetaX and the Data & Marketing Association founded last year.